https://www.pinterest.com/ 300k Followers 100k Followers

 Romantic Goth Today

 This substyle appeals to those who love the romantic, melancholic aspects of gothic culture.
-It's particularly popular for formal events and photography but can be adapted for everyday wear with simpler pieces.
+It's especially popular for formal events and photography but can be adapted for everyday wear with simpler pieces.

 Victorian Goth